-Soccer News: Manchester United Pay World Record Transfer Fee For Defender Harry Maguire
+Soccer News: Manchester United Pays World Record Transfer Fee For Defender Harry Maguire

-One of the longest running transfer sagas in English soccer has reached its end.
-The Daily Telegraph reports that Manchester United have finally completed the signing of England centre-back Harry Maguire from Leicester City for £85 million — a world record fee for a defender.
+One of the longest-running transfer sagas in English soccer has reached its end.
+The Daily Telegraph reported that Manchester United have finally completed the signing of England center-back Harry Maguire from Leicester City for £85 million — a world record fee for a defender.

 The 26-year-old was top of the club’s transfer wishlist for months, but Leicester City remained stubborn in refusing to buck their hefty asking price for the player.
-But the latest offer from the Red Devils was too good to turn down, and chairman Aiyawatt Srivaddhanaprabha signed off on the deal — which could rise to £90 million with add-ons — today.
+However, the latest offer from the Red Devils was too good to turn down, and chairman Aiyawatt Srivaddhanaprabha signed off on the deal — which could rise to £90 million with add-ons — today.

 He eventually broke into Hull’s first team under Mike Phelan at the start of the club’s 2016-2017 season that ended with his team being relegated from the English Premier League.

-The central defender then joined Leicester in 2017, where he quickly became a stalwart at the heart of the defence and earned a call-up for the Fifa World Cup England squad.
-He was a regular presence for his country at the international competition and scored his first goal in a Quarter Finals victory over Sweden.
+The central defender then joined Leicester in 2017, where he quickly became a stalwart at the heart of the defense and earned a call-up for the FIFA World Cup England squad.
+He was a regular presence for his country at the international competition and scored his first goal in a quarterfinals victory over Sweden.

-Maguire joins his new club as the most expensive defender in the soccer history.
-His commanding fee narrowly surpasses the £75 million that Liverpool paid Southampton for Virgil Van Dijk in in 2018.
+Maguire joins his new club as the most expensive defender in soccer history.
+His commanding fee narrowly surpasses the £75 million that Liverpool paid Southampton for Virgil Van Dijk in 2018.
 Manchester United will be expecting him to deliver the goods as they enter the new season.

 With the transfer deadline day rapidly approaching, Manchester United will be looking to resolve the futures of current players while simultaneously bolstering the squad with new acquisitions for the tough season ahead.